CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

 <!--
 ### Lab Test Environment

-This hands-on lab is designed to be completed in an environment setup for multiple students to complete the Admin in a day series of hands-on labs.
+This hands-on lab is designed to be completed in an environment set up for multiple students to complete the Admin in a day series of hands-on labs.

 You will be assigned one or more users to use to complete the hands-on tasks.
-Because this is a shared environment, some tasks that require a tenant Global Administrator or a Service
-Administrator will already be performed.
+Because this is a shared environment, some tasks that require a tenant Global Administrator or a Service Administrator will already be performed.
 -->

 ### Exercise 1: Managed Environments